 Last week Apple confirmed iPhone sales grew at their lowest-ever rate during the last quarter of 2015.
 Apple went on to say sales could fall in the current quarter, ending in March.

 Mike Hosking asked me to put this into perspective on Newstalk ZB.

 Yes, it does spell the end of stellar iPhone sales growth.
 No, it doesn’t mean the end of the iPhone or Apple.

 Apple made a profit of US$18.4 billion during the last quarter of 2015.
 That’s more than any company has ever earned in a single quarter at any time in history.

-That’s not the worst kind of problem a company could have.
+That’s not the worst problem a company can have.

 At the New York Times Farhad Manjoo writes:

 “Apple’s iPhone business is now so huge it sounds almost fantastical — Apple books more revenue from the iPhone (about $154 billion in its last fiscal year) than Amazon, Facebook, Google, Microsoft, Hewlett-Packard or IBM generate from all of their operations.
 Two-thirds of the world’s countries have gross domestic products smaller than annual sales of the iPhone.”